ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 ***
    The application refers to the 'maven-metadata.xml' to verifies any new version exists or not.
 [Which is generated under the '**registration-client**' module post successful Jenkins build.]

+   mosip.rollback.path - Make sure that rollback path is provided in this variable, which is available in 'mosip-application.properties' file.

    **Application update:**
    - During the startup of the application, the software check will be validating against the maven-metadata.xml file from artifactory repository.
 If any diffs found, application prompts the user with 'Update Now' or 'Update Later' options to install immediately or later.
 Apart from this there is another menu option available in the application to trigger the 'Update' process post login to the application.
 The update process would update both the application binaries and DB.

+   - During update process, the running application refer the 'rollback' path and take the back up of 'lib, bin, MANIFEST.MF' files inside rollback folder with new folder as 'Version_timstamp' format.
+   - Download and Update the required binary libraries and db script into the existing running folder and restart the application.

    **Database update:**
    - The database update can be rolled out through the binary update process.
-If any changes in the script then the respective script would be attached inside 'registration-service/resource/sql' folder and deliver the jar with newer version.
+If any changes in the script then the respective script would be attached inside 'registration-service/resource/sql/version folder [like: 0.12.8]' and deliver the jar with newer version.
 During update process the jar would be downloaded and script inside the jar would be executed.
-It would also contains the 'rollback' script if update process to be rollbacked due to any technical error.
+It would also contains the 'rollback' {registration-service/resource/sql/version folder_rollback [like: 0.12.8_rollback]} script if update process to be rollbacked due to any technical error.

 **Configuration:**